In practical application how can you focus on mitigation instead of drying?

 Stop thinking how can I dry this building the fastest and start thinking what materials can I dry in place.

-That’s how you mitigate a loss vs. drying, having to make minimal repairs on each and every job.
+That’s how you mitigate a loss vs drying.
+By mitigating a loss, you will only have to make minimal repairs on each and every job.

 If this represents a change for you it might cause you some fear.
 This is understandable and shows you are a great contractor.